Tensor Parallelism with jax.pjit

 • the second of four slices (the second \(1280\) of \(5120\)) along the embedding dimension

-• of all the timesteps
+• all the timesteps

-• of the first of two slices (the first \(4\) of \(8\)) along the batch dimension.
+• the first of two slices (the first \(4\) of \(8\)) along the batch dimension.

 This sharding pattern should look familiar: this is Case 2 (since the outer axes are sharded) combined with Case 1B (since the inner axes are sharded on mismatched mesh axes), again!
 Visualizing again from the perspective of X=0, Y=1: